Giants vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have been an underdog just two times in their last 10 contests and split those games 1-1.
+- The Giants have played as the underdog in three of their past 10 games and have gone 1-2 in those contests.

-- In their previous 10 games with a total, the Giants and their opponents have combined to exceed the over/under on three occasions.
+- In their last 10 games with an over/under, the Giants and their opponents have combined to eclipse the total four times.

-- The previous 10 Giants games have not had a spread posted by bookmakers.
+- Bookmakers have not posted a spread in any of the Giants' past 10 games.

 Giants Betting Records & Stats

-- San Francisco has not been a bigger underdog this season than the +145 moneyline set for this game.
+- This season, San Francisco has won one of its five games when it's the underdog by at least +125 on the moneyline.

-- The moneyline set for this matchup implies the Giants have a 40.8% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Giants have a 44.4% chance of pulling out a win.

-- Games involving San Francisco have gone over the total set by bookmakers in 12 of 25 chances this season.
+- San Francisco's games have gone over the total in 13 of its 26 chances.

 - The Giants have yet play a game with a spread this season.